-- Fully supports the third-year costs to expand transitional kindergarten (TK), from all children turning five-years-old between September 2 and April 2 to all children turning five-years-old between September 2 and June 2, continues to maintain a 12-to-1 student-to-adult ratio.
-TK expansion costs will continue to rebench the Proposition 98 Guarantee. - Codifies technical statutory changes to adjust transitional kindergarten ADA computation for charter schools, and to align TK curriculum to the California Preschool/Transitional Kindergarten Learning Foundations, and other technical changes. - Makes numerous adjustments to local assistance and available federal funds, including Home to School Transportation. - Provides \$938 million General Fund for the purposes of Proposition 28 Arts funding in 2023-24, and \$907 million in the 2024-25 Proposition 98 guarantee, as rebenched. - Eliminates the planned \$550 million facility funding for preschool, TK, and kindergarten classrooms in the 2025-26 Budget Act in anticipation of a November 2024 School Bond initiative that is inclusive of PreK facilities. - Eliminates the planned \$875 million in General Fund for the School Facilities Program in the 2024-25 Budget Year in anticipation of a November 2024 School Bond initiative. - Protects the Golden State Teachers Program existing appropriations, caps California Student Aid Commission awards at \$50 million per year, and creates new restrictions for the program for the 2024-25 fiscal year. - Provides \$89.2 million for a 1.07% COLA to statutorily-required TK-12 programs, including nutrition and the mandate block grant, and establishes a COLA for the new LCFF equity multiplier. - Maintains the California universal meals commitment with an increase of \$120.784 million in one-time and \$179.404 million in ongoing Proposition 98 funding, to maintain two free daily meals for all students.
-Adopts trailer bill to draw down additional federal school meal funding. - Restricts allowable uses for the Learning Recovery Emergency Block Grant, and clarifies allowed use for new math frameworks implementation, math and literacy professional development. - Supports an existing State Park Pass program for fourth graders with a new \$2.1 million ongoing Proposition 98 funding, backfilling one-time General Fund for these purposes.
+- Decreases Proposition 98 funding for the Local Control Funding Formula (LCFF), reflecting declining enrollment, UTK growth, and a May Revision 1.07% percent cost-ofliving adjustment (COLA) in 2024-25. - Fully supports the third-year costs to expand transitional kindergarten (TK), from all children turning five-years-old between September 2 and April 2 to all children turning five-years-old between September 2 and June 2, continues to maintain a 12-to-1 student-to-adult ratio.
+TK expansion costs will continue to rebench the Proposition 98 Guarantee. - The budget also proposes technical statutory changes to adjust transitional kindergarten ADA computation for charter schools, and to align TK curriculum to the California Preschool/Transitional Kindergarten Learning Foundations, and other technical changes. - Makes numerous adjustments to local assistance for May Revision cost estimates and available federal funds, including Home to School Transportation. - Provides \$938 million General Fund for the purposes of Proposition 28 Arts funding in 2023-24, and \$907 million in the 2024-25 Proposition 98 guarantee, as rebenched.

+- Eliminates the planned \$550 million facility funding for preschool, TK, and kindergarten classrooms in the 2025-26 Budget Act in anticipation of a November 2024 School Bond initiative that is inclusive of PreK facilities. - Eliminates the planned \$875 million in General Fund for the School Facilities Program in the 2024-25 Budget Year in anticipation of a November 2024 School Bond initiative. - Protects the Golden State Teachers Program appropriations, restores program priorities, and creates a means test for eligibility. - Provides \$89.2 million for a 1.07% COLA to statutorily-required TK-12 programs, including nutrition and preschool, the mandate block grant, and the new LCFF equity multiplier. - Maintains the California universal meals commitment with an increase of \$298.3 million in Proposition 98 funding, to maintain two free daily meals for all students. - Restricts allowable uses for the Learning Recovery Emergency Block Grant, and clarifies allowed use for new math frameworks implementation, math and literacy professional development. - Supports an existing State Park Pass program for fourth graders with a new \$2.1 million ongoing Proposition 98 funding, backfilling one-time General Fund for these purposes. - Provides \$25 million one-time in anticipation of the 2025-26 Dyslexia screener adoption, and legislative intent to include the screener in the mandate block grant. - Provides \$20 million one-time for a new Ethnic Studies Block Grant, for local adoption of model-curricula aligned instructional materials. - Provides authority for a new \$17 million Youth Vaping Alternative Prevention program, funded by the JUUL Settlement. - Increases the California College Guidance Initiative with \$2 million ongoing Proposition 98. - Increases the K12 High Speed Network funding by \$3.2 million in ongoing Proposition 98 funding. - Provides \$2 million ongoing for a state Technical Assistance Center on inclusive college readiness, and \$2.5 one-time federal funds for a state Technical Assistance Center on homeless education.